CodeMaster7000/CodeMaster7000/README.md

 - Thank you all so much for helping me reach 100 Github followers!
 I hope we can get to 200, 500 or even 1000 in the future!

+- We have reached 1,000 commits on Github!
+This staggering milestone is not to be underestated, and I couldn't have done it without your support.
+Thanks everyone!

 - 📝 Note: [SmashedFrenzy16](https://github.com/SmashedFrenzy16) and I will begin developing Blender addons soon.
 He has already started the project and I will resume collaborating with him in the near future.
 Stay tuned!

 - In the near future, I will commence game development with Godot Engine.